MarkFu0213/MarkFu0213/README.md

   </strong>
   <br>
   <span style="font-size: 48px;">
     I am an ambitious undergraduate and graduate studying Computer Science and Data Science at the University of Southern California.
-Seeking to leverage my strong technical abilities and experience with data analysis, web development, and research projects in an information technology role.
+Seeking to leverage my strong technical abilities and experience with Mobile App development, Web development, and research in an information technology role.
 I am a diligent, quick learner who thrives in fast-paced environments.
 Eager to expand my industry knowledge and contribute to impactful projects.
   </span>
 </p>